CS-DS-125/125book/source/02-ValuesAndVariables/Values.rst

 .. index::
    single: string; escaping

 There is another way to fix this issue.
-To put a quote character inside a string that is the same as the one used to start and end the string, the character can be **escaped** by putting a backslash ``\`` in front of it, as in ``"The string
+To include a quote character that is the same as the one used to start and end the string, the character can be **escaped** by putting a backslash ``\`` in front of it, as in ``"The string
 \"four\" is four characters long."``.

 .. activecode:: strings03
-    :nocanvas:

     print('Okay, so \'this\' works.')